Many forget that artificial sweeteners are chemicals.

 Here’s the best pre-workout without artificial sweeteners or stevia:

-We won't lie, before trying 4 Gauge, we hadn't heard of it before.
+We won’t lie, before trying Pre Lab Pro, we hadn’t heard of it before.
 But we found out it was only released in mid-2017.

-However, seeing Monk Fruit Extract on its nutrient profile instead of artificial sweeteners was enough to convince us to try 4 Gauge pre-workout - and we're glad we did.
+However, seeing Monk Fruit Extract on its nutrient profile instead of artificial sweeteners was enough to convince us to try Pre Lab Pro – and we’re glad we did.

-In fact, we were so impressed with 4 Gauge, that it's become our favorite pre-workout this year.
-So we'll give you a short review below, to give you a quick summary of our experience with this supplement.
+In fact, we were so impressed with it, that it’s become our favorite pre-workout this year.
+So we’ll give you a short review below, to give you a quick summary of our experience with this supplement.

-*We bought the 'Ultimate Ammo Stack' direct from www.4Gauge.com
+*We bought the ‘3+1 canisters’ deal direct from www.prelabpro.com

 How It Works: